fofr/sam-and-paul.com/source/_posts/malaga-spain.md

 * Decaff coffee
 {% endmenu %}

+{% figure malaga-12.jpg portrait %}
+A stonkingly good club sandwich
+{% endfigure %}

 That night Amanda joined Samantha and Conway at [Pez Tomillo](https://www.tuhogarfueradecasa.com/en/pez-tomillo/) for a tapas dinner while I watched Champions League football, as Tottenham lost to Juventus.
 Their evening was better than mine, and their oxtail and potato, soft-boiled tempura egg, iberian pork and tuna ceviche beat my nachos with a cheese more like mayo than melted.

 ---